chevereto/v4-docs/api/4/tenants.md

 ## Request signing

-Requests to the Tenants API **must** be signed by passing the `X-Signature` header.
+Requests to the Tenants API **must** be signed by passing the `X-Signature` header containing a base64-encoded signature of the request body.

 Signatures are generated using the raw request body string and the [Tenants Private Key](../../application/configuration/multitenancy.md#tenants-key-pair).

 ```php
 $signed = $privateKey->sign($body);